 “It’s surprising the number of companies that have been harmed by operational risk events, coupled with the relatively low number of companies that feel they are very well prepared for a disruption event,” said Eric Jones, operations vice president and global manager of business risk consulting, FM Global.
 “The findings reveal the opportunity for financial executives to implement stronger plans with increased data, to help move resilience forward within their organizations.”

-There is also an increasing perception of risk as over two-thirds (70%) of financial executives are concerned that their revenues or earnings will become more vulnerable to operational risk over the next two years, and nearly 6 out of ten (60%) say the need to manage operational risks will make it more difficult to meet revenue and earnings targets over the next two years.
+There is also an increasing perception of risk as over two-thirds (70%) of financial executives are concerned that their revenues or earnings will become more vulnerable to operational risk over the next two years, and nearly 6 out of ten (60%) say they need to manage operational risks will make it more difficult to meet revenue and earnings targets over the next two years.

 Some of these findings echo the results of the latest Horizon Scan Report published by the Business Continuity Institute which features cyber attacks, data breaches, and IT/telecommunications failures as the top three concerns for business continuity professionals.
 Adverse weather features high on the list in eighth place, although other natural disasters such as earthquakes and tsunamis are not quite as concerning.